A urinary tract infection is an infection involving the urinary system, made up of your kidneys, ureters, bladder and urethra.

 |When bacteria enter the urinary tract through the urethra and begin to multiply in the bladder.
 Although the urinary system is designed to keep bacteria out, these defenses sometimes fail.||When the normal bacteria that keep yeast under control are out of balance & too many yeast cells grow.
 Can be caused by certain antibiotics, having high estrogen levels, having diabetes or an impaired immune system.||Imbalance between the “good and bad” bacteria that normally reside in the vagina.
 It is not considered an STD – it can be contracted by women who are not sexually active.||Caused by tiny parasites called protozoa – it is most commonly sexually contracted.|

 |The only cure is a prescription from your doctor, but OTC products such as Cystex® Urinary Pain Relief Tablets can help relieve the pain associated with a UTI and keep the infection in check while waiting for your doctor’s appointment.||OTC creams and suppositories as well as oral prescriptions are available for treatment.|

 |Some cases of BV may resolve themselves on their own, but it is best to get an oral prescription for immediate relief.|

 |An oral prescription is the only treatment for Trichomoniasis.|

 The only way to treat a urinary tract infection is through a doctor-prescribed antibiotic.
-However, there are steps you can take to reduce the chances of getting a UTI in the first place.
+However, there are steps you can take to help maintain good urinary health now and in the future.
 For more information, visit our How Do I Prevent UTIs page.